Where have we been?

 (user-interfaces are usually given scant notice, yet are arguably the most important feature of any program people will use.)

-;; loop: --> [never returns] ;; (define (loop) (loop)) ;; halt: program, input --> boolean ;; Return #t if prog eventually stops given inp; #f otherwise. ;; (define (halt prog inp) ...) #| I claim we can't write this functionhalt
+;; loop: --> [never returns] ;; (define (loop) (loop)) ;; halt: program, input --> boolean ;; Return #t if prog eventually stops given inp; #f otherwise. ;; (define (halt prog inp) ...) #| I claim we can't write this functionhalt.
+Proof by contradiction: Pretend we could write it, and reach a contradiction

 ("Assuming my broker wasn't lying, i have $1M in bank.") ; Okay, supposing we *could* write halt in scheme.
 Then, |# (define (twisted prog) (if (halt prog prog) (loop) true)) ;; twisted: takes a program, and

-;; loops forever if prog halts given itself as input; ;; returns if prog runs forever given itself as input. #| Question: what is(twisted twisted)
+;; loops forever if prog halts given itself as input; ;; returns if prog runs forever given itself as input. #| Question: what is(twisted twisted)?

-(twisted twisted)
+(twisted twisted) loops forever.

 Then (by description of twisted), "twisted halts given itself as input".